estefaniacordeiro/pomo-focus/README.md

 At the moment, the app has only been developed and tested in Chrome.
 So plese run the app in Chrome.

+## How to run the app locally

+`git clone git@github.com:seainfo6250/project-ruby.git`

+`cd project-ruby`

+`npm install`

+`npm start`

+Note: make sure you have install MongoDB before you run this app.
+Only need to `npm install` and `npm start` once, as I use `concurrently` to do the rest in the `start` script.

+## Demo account

-Please sign in the demo account to see the demo data. email: demo@demo.com,  password: sdfjkl
+Please sign in the demo account on the version I deploy on Heroku to see the demo data.

+`email: demo@demo.com,  password: sdfjkl`

+The demo statistics introduced below is according to this account.

 ## Features
 1. Sign up & Sign in